Karthik Krishnan

 Karthik Krishnan is an Indian-American business executive and the former global chief executive officer (CEO) of Britannica Group.
-He is an adjunct professor at Stern School of Business, New York University.
+He is an adjunct professor at the Stern School of Business, New York University.

 An NACD-certified board director, Karthik was profiled by the Financial Times' Agenda Week in their Diversity 100 publication.

 Early life and education

 Krishnan was born and raised in Chennai, Tamil Nadu.
 He did his schooling at G.K Shetty Vivekananda Vidyalaya, Ambattur, and T.I.
 Matriculation Higher Secondary School, Ambattur.
-He went to Coimbatore Institute of Technology and graduated in 1995 with a bachelor's degree in engineering.
+He went to the Coimbatore Institute of Technology and graduated in 1995 with a bachelor's degree in engineering.
 In 2006, he received his master's degree in business administration from Stern School of Business, New York.

 Career

-He started his career as a software engineer working on emerging internet applications and then moved on to work as a digital strategy and transformation consultant for Rodale, Inc.